-Guided people analytics made it easier for the HR team at NCI to not only understand how the calculations are made, but also enable them to explain the reasoning behind the numbers to managers.
+Guided people analytics made it easier for the HR team at Empower AI (formerly NCI) to not only understand how the calculations are made, but also enable them to explain the reasoning behind the numbers to managers.

 5. Keep track of your post-hire data

 How your diverse hires fare long-term at your organization reveals important insights about your hiring practices.
 How long these employees stay at the company, how they perform, and how soon they receive promotions can tell you about the quality of your diverse hires.